SaranyaPandiaraj/Matplotlib-Challenge/README.md

 6) Observations
 7) GitHub Links & Data Frame Viewable Link

+The below Figures are present in the Graph Folder under Pymaceuticals Folder.

+1) Tumor Response to Treatment
+2) Metastatic Response to Treatment
+3) Survival Rates
+4) Summary Bar Graph

 The HTML Data Frame Viewable Link is present inside the Pymaceuticals Folder.

 <b> Note to TA : Kindly Open the HTML Data Frame Link in Browser. </b>